-- The CA-1 form, Notice of Traumatic Injury, should be filed when an accident or physical injury occurs during performance of duties.
-The CA-1 form is available here: https://www.dol.gov/owcp/regs/compliance/ca-1.pdf. - The CA-2 form, Notice of Occupational Disease or Illness, should be filed when a disease or illness is suspected of being caused by job performance.
-The CA-2 form is available here: https://www.dol.gov/owcp/regs/compliance/ca-2.pdf.
+- The CA-1 form, Notice of Traumatic Injury, should be filed when an accident or physical injury occurs during performance of duties. - The CA-2 form, Notice of Occupational Disease or Illness, should be filed when a disease or illness is suspected of being caused by job performance.